asongent/docker-tutorial/docs/tutorial/using-docker-compose/index.md

 At this point, we are starting to wrap up the tutorial.
 However, there are a few best practices about image building we want to cover, as there is a big issue with the Dockerfile we've been using.
 So, let's take a look!

+                           Thank you for this Demonstration
+                  I acctually learned something about CI/CD pipeline today.